-When travelers think of visiting islands in the Pacific Ocean, images sparkling blue waters and sandy, palm tree lined beaches come to mind.
+When travelers think of visiting islands in the Pacific Ocean, images of sparkling blue waters and sandy, palm tree-lined beaches and luxury resorts come to mind.
 But the Pacific is an enormous region with many islands, so where’s the best place to begin?
-Although you might think that there’s no way to go wrong with a Pacific island vacation, there are definitely some islands better suited to specific travel tastes and best times of the year to visit.
+Although you might think that there’s no way to go wrong with a Pacific island vacation, there are definitely some islands better suited to specific travel tastes and the best times of the year to visit.

-So as you narrow down your choices of which area to visit and when, keep these island recommendations in mind!
+So as you narrow down your choices of which area to visit and when keep these island recommendations in mind!

 Samoa is made up of 10 islands and located about halfway between New Zealand and Hawaii.
 Most visitors to Samoa begin their journey on Upolu because that’s where the airport is and Apia because that’s the capital.
 However, if you’re looking for unspoiled beauty and sheer relaxation, head to Savai’i.
 This is one of the largest Polynesian islands, with gorgeous beaches and volcanoes.
 Savai’i is made up of traditional villages, with no large towns to distract you from the getaway you crave.

-The Solomon Islands are full of ancient Melanesian culture and are peaceful place to visit today.
-However, there is much history in these islands, including slavery, wars, and even cannibalism.
+The Solomon Islands are full of ancient Melanesian culture and are a peaceful place to visit today.
+However, there is much history on these islands, including slavery, wars, and even cannibalism.
 This is also a great place for history buffs to visit since the region was a battleground during World War II during Japan’s occupation.
 Today, the Solomon Islands are a great place to canoe down the river, swim with dolphins, go snorkeling, and photograph the blooming orchids.